Particular/docs.particular.net/servicecontrol/containerization/index.md

 `-e "ServiceControl/Port=12345"`

-The most common paramaters used are likely to be:
+The most common parameters used are likely to be:

 * ServiceControl/ConnectionString
 * ServiceControl/LicenseText